bedroom

 15. Slate Gray Modern Minimalist

-Keep the palette monochromatic for a minimalist look—varying shades of gray from nearly white to charcoal create a cohesive, calming environment.
+Keep the palette monochromatic for a minimalist look — varying shades of gray from nearly white to charcoal create a cohesive, calming environment.
 Emphasize simplicity in furniture with clean lines and minimal ornamentation.
-Add warmth through textures—wool throws, linen bedding, a plush rug in light gray or cream.
-The limited color palette and streamlined furnishings create a serene, clutter-free environment that promotes relaxation and restful sleep.
+Add warmth through textures — wool throws, linen bedding, a plush rug in light gray or cream.

 • Warm gray bedding or wood furniture adds needed warmth to cool slate walls